 - Select the Submit Change Request button.

-Wilmette Public Library is fine free!
-The library no longer charges fines for overdue items to any patrons who check out items at our library.
+Wilmette Public Library does not charge fines for overdue items to any patrons who check out items at our library.
+If you have items checked out for two weeks beyond their due date, you will have a block on your card instead of a fine.
 Items checked out at other libraries may still accrue overdue charges depending on an individual library’s policy.
-Lost and damaged items usually require the full replacement cost of the item.
+Lost and damaged items require the full replacement cost of the item.
 Fines for out-of-system interlibrary loans (ILLs) may vary and are determined by the lending library.

 Reasons you may have a blocked status on your library card include: